Updated March 7, 2021

 Some of these variations of “sweet” are slang words, and some are not, but all are useful and important to learn.

 These words will help you in listening as well as in conversation.
-It’s always important to learn new vocabulary, and today’s vocabulary was pretty sweet, wasn’t it? 😉
+It’s always important to learn new vocabulary.
+Today you learned phrases with “sweet”, and today’s vocabulary was pretty sweet, wasn’t it? 😉

 Try to make an example sentence using any one of the words containing “sweet” in the comments below, and I will correct them.
 Don’t be shy, I know it’s difficult to write in English, but practicing is the best way to learn.